- 1 Tyrant Xerxis

 Tyrant Xerxis in a nutshell

-Xerxis leads his troops into hitting hard in melee.
-Whatever the enemy brings his infantry can wreck; the only thing he does for warbeasts is Lurch which kinda sucks but is better than nothing.
+Xerxis allows his troops to hit hard in melee.
+Whatever the enemy brings, his infantry can wreck it; the only thing he does for warbeasts is Lurch, which kinda sucks but is better than nothing.

 Common army selection

 - Cataphract Cetrati - Defender's Ward, the Agonizer, a Mortitheurge Willbreaker, Tyrant Vorkesh and his feat make them almost unkillable.
 And Press forward and Tactical Supremacy getting up the board fast.